 Eoghan McCabe: I don’t know if I could consider formal education a fundamental part of the solution, but it certainly plays an important role.
 For a start, if universities were to stop teaching old techniques and technologies, they might not hinder or turn-off those young students that would like to explore their creativity on the web.
 But in addition, forward-looking courses that can point passionate students in the right direction can really make a difference.
 One example of this is the mass of excited, talented people coming out of the previously mentioned University of Ulster course.
 A few of these guys will play a big part in web design over the next five years.

 On top of this, grassroots initiatives like the Build conference24 will invigorate those that have lost their way and inspire a whole new generation of web designers.
 For this, Ireland cannot thank Andy McMillan25, the young, independent organiser of this event, enough.
 I don’t think even Andy understands the effect he will have on the Irish web industry and, as a result, the Irish economy, by bringing international heroes like Eric Meyer, Mark Boulton, Andy Budd, et al, to our shores.
-Andy also runs Refresh Belfast which is another example of a grassroots initiative that will make a great impact here.
+Andy also runs Refresh Belfast26 which is another example of a grassroots initiative that will make a great impact here.

 Ray Doyle: Good question, let’s open a can of worms :).
 I personally feel that in the digital media industry experience is more important than education.
 I often ask myself would I’ve been a better man, designer, drinker if I had chosen the path of the student and not that of bedroom designer/HTML monkey on minimum wage.
 I like think to not, well, probably a better drinker.

 The main reason I opted for the experience route and not education was the lack of good facilities in Southern Ireland at the time and, based on some of the student portfolios I have seen recently, this is still the case.
 What we are lacking is an institute dedicated to shaping young talented individuals into digital media hot shots.
 What we need is our very own “Hyper Island29“.